Accelerating Particle-based Energetic Variational Inference: Accelerating EVI-Im via partial energy quadratization

-where $F(\z)$ is the minimization objective function.
-Assume that $F(\z)$ can be decomposed as two parts, i.e.,
+where $F(\z)$ is the objective function.
+Assume that $F(\z)$ can be decomposed into two parts, i.e.,

 where $G(\z)$ is a function that is bounded from below.
 Such a decomposition is certainly non-unique.
+To define an ImEQ algorithm, we only require $G$ to be bounded from below.
+Moreover, to obtain existence/uniqueness of the implicit update and the discrete dissipation of the modified energy, we impose a convexity condition on $H$ in our analysis.
+From a computational perspective, we choose $G$ as the remaining component whose gradient is expensive to evaluate (e.g., interaction/entropy-surrogate terms).

-In general, we can take $H(\z)$ as a convex part and $G(\z)$ as a non-convex part of $F(\z)$.
-Moreover, we should take $G(z)$ as the component of $F(z)$ that is expensive to evaluate.
-Next, instead of introducing an energy quadratization to $F(\z)$ as in Ref. \cite{liu2020aegd}, we can only introduce an energy quadratization to $G(\z)$, i.e., let $q(\z) = \sqrt{G(\z) + C}$.
-Similar to the classical SAV method, we also introduce an auxiliary variable $r(t) = q(\z(t))$.
+Instead of introducing an energy quadratization to $F(\z)$ as in Ref. \cite{liu2020aegd}, we can only introduce an energy quadratization to $G(\z)$, i.e., let $q(\z) = \sqrt{G(\z) + C}$.
+Similar to the classical SAV method, we introduce an auxiliary variable $r(t) = q(\z(t))$.
 Following the derivation of the Lagrange multiplier approach in Remark \ref{remark:lag}, we reformulate the gradient flow as a constrained gradient flow

 where $\tilde{F}(\z, r) = r^2 + H(\z)$ is the modified energy.
 As in Remark \ref{remark:lag}, we define a Lagrange multiplier and construct the following augmented functional:

 where $\lambda$ is the Lagrange multiplier.
 Following the same derivation in Remark \ref{remark:lag}, that $r$ reaches equilibrium instantaneously, we obtain